Procedures for Doctoral Qualifying Exams

-- The written portion of the doctoral qualifying exam is three days.
+- The written portion of the doctoral qualifying exam is three days consisting of three-hour sections, followed by the two-hour oral).
 The schedule may be flexible, depending on the student's preference (for example MWF or three days in a row).

-- There are two major fields, four hours each; and two minor fields, two hours each.
-It is the responsibility of the committee chair to notify the committee members to give the questions to the Administrative Assistant two weeks ahead of time, as well as indicating whether they are major or minor fields.
+- It is the responsibility of the committee chair (who is also the student's dissertation advisor) to notify the committee members to give the questions to the Chair's Assistant two weeks ahead of time.

-- The Administrative Assistant will then see that the exam is copied and distributed to the committee members, along with the appropriate form(s).
+- The Chair's Assistant will then see that the exam is copied and distributed to the committee members, along with the appropriate form(s).

 After receiving preliminary feedback from committee members, the chair of the examination committee may call a meeting to determine whether or not the student should proceed to the oral portion of the examination.
 This meeting will take place prior to a formal vote on the examination.